seanrjohnson/hmmer_compare/README.md

 ## Download and extract the hmmer_compare package

+Clone the repo or download a zip file of the repo.

-Go to the [hmmer_compare github page](https://github.com/seanrjohnson/hmmer_compare) and download and extract the zip file for the latest release (see the right side of the github page).
+To download a zip of the repo, go to the [hmmer_compare github page](https://github.com/seanrjohnson/hmmer_compare) and download and extract the zip file for the latest release (see the right side of the github page).

 Extract the zip file.
 In a terminal, navigate to the newly extracted folder and proceed with either the pip or Anaconda install instructions